GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/splitting-modules/subtests/dynamic-import/index.md

 importance: 1
 ---

-Can the build tool split a single module when used in different split points created via dynamic import?
+Can the build tool split a single module subsets of its exports are used in code-splitted bundles?

 **index.js**